christorrella/TDU-PSP-Slew-Mode/README.md

 # Slew Mode for Test Drive Unlimited PSP

-Slew Mode was written to allow the player to move their vehicle almost anywhere on the map, from the tops of high-rise buildings in Waikiki to the Secret Island off the coast of Makapu'u.
+Slew Mode allows the player to move their vehicle almost anywhere on the map, from the tops of high-rise buildings in Waikiki to the Secret Island off the coast of Makapu'u.

 # Compatibility